damianhakert/damianhakert.github.io/source/handbook/index.html.md

 will yield the offender so this process can be killed.
 It might be wise to alias this command in your `.bash_profile` or equivalent for your shell.

+### MobileDay

+If you install [MobileDay](https://mobileday.com/) on your phone and give it access to your Google Calendar it can dial into conference calls for you.
+It is very good at detecting the number and password from the calendar invite.

 ## Using Git to update this website<a name="starting-with-git"></a>

 ### Start using GitLab